Nationally in Labor Participation

 Recognize that all rural Kansans need and deserve high-quality broadband services.
 We support a task force that will establish minimum service requirements for broadband that is sufficient to meet business needs.

 wKREDA Support for Rural Health Care

 Rural health providers are critical to the sustainability of rural communities because they represent important jobs in rural communities and enhance quality of life for residents.
-Therefore, to ensure providers can continue to operate in rural communities, providers must be compensated at a level that allows them to at least break-even after considering the amount of charity care they must provide.
+Therefore, to ensure providers can continue to operate in rural communities, providers must be compensated at a level that allows them to at least break even after considering the amount of charitable care they must provide.
 Most rural health providers are pillars of the economic vitality of rural communities and need to be preserved and supported.

 Some rural hospitals are struggling to remain viable as the amount of charitable care they must provide continues to increase, reimbursement rates from Medicaid and Medicare fail to cover the true cost of care to provide services, and some insurers are reluctant to pay for certain procedures and delivery methods.
 Community hospitals represent important jobs in rural communities and enhance quality of life for residents.

 wKREDA strongly urges the Legislature to be aware of how its decisions affect the profitability of rural health providers.
 Access to care from a variety of providers is critical to the economic vitality of rural Kansas.
 Access to local health care is also an important economic development recruitment question that companies consider when determining where to locate. wKREDA supports measures that make it possible for rural health care providers to remain financially viable.